 On December's final day, there will be plenty of New Year's Eve parties and celebrations throughout Texas.
-Virtually every city and town in Texas will see numerous New Year's Eve celebrations of all sizes.
+Virtually every city and town in Texas will see New Year's Eve celebrations of all sizes.
 In the larger cities, dozens of clubs, bars, hotels, and restaurants will be throwing New Year's parties.
-Additionally, Texas' biggest cities also host some of the biggest New Year's celebrations.
+Additionally, Texas' biggest cities also host some of the biggest New Year's celebrations like Celebrate San Antonio.

-Among the largest are Dallas' Big D NYE, San Antonio's Carnaval de San Antonio, and Austin's First Night Austin.
-Both cities feature an impressive fireworks show as the calendar changes years.
-Houston also has a large downtown concert and fireworks show.
-However, not all the New Year's Eve fun is limited to the big cities.
+Big cities often close out the night with marvelous fireworks displays, however, not all the New Year's Eve fun is limited to the big cities.
 The iconic Texas towns of Gruene and Luckenbach are always popular New Year's Eve destinations as are numerous other Texas towns

 Play a Round of Golf